cpran/plugin_tap/readme.md

 Description
 -----------

-A simple test framework for Praat, using the [Test Anything ProtocolTAP][tap].
+A simple test framework for Praat, using the [Test Anything Protocol][tap].
 Its functionality is based heavily on that of [Test::Simple](https://metacpan.org/pod/Test::Simple).